leolanese/Angular-Fetch-Search-Filtering/README.md

 ## Angular fetch On Data From API.
 Using stand-alone Components, Observables and Subject strategies

+- We are going to follow the `reactive forms` input value changes to fetch data from API.
+Using a `pipe to filter` data based on search input term: The Filter will filter the `payload from API end-point`.

 ### Goal Keys

 - Reactive forms input value changes